Derek Nighbor | President and Chief Executive Officer

 Kate Lindsay | Senior Vice President

 Kate is responsible for working with FPAC members to advance the industry’s position on key legislative files and environmental leadership, including; climate action, sustainability, adaptation and resiliency, species at risk and biodiversity conservation.
 Kate has been with FPAC for over eight years, prior to this role, she was VP, Sustainability and Environmental Partnerships and Director of Conservation Biology.
 Kate has been selected to participate in formal advisory roles to the federal government, including as co-lead of the Species at Risk Advisory Committee (SARAC) and a member of the Pathway to Target 1, National Advisory Panel (NAP).

 Kate is from British Columbia and prior to working at FPAC, Kate held roles with government, the forest industry and with an environmental consulting firm.
 Kate graduated with a BSc from the University of Victoria, and is a Registered Professional Biologist (R.P.Bio).

 Joel Neuheimer | Vice President, International Trade, Transportation, HR, Corporate Secretary

-Joel has almost two decades of both federal government and industry experience working with the Canadian forest industry and its partners worldwide.
+Joel has over two decades of both federal government and industry experience working with the Canadian forest industry and its partners worldwide.

-In his current role, Joel works with FPAC members and their partners to continually improve the global cost competitiveness of transportation issues for FPAC members.
-This includes changes to transportation legislation and regulations to reduce costs and improve service, and to accelerate port and border infrastructure improvements.
+In his current role, Joel works with FPAC members and their partners to continually improve the global cost competitiveness of FPAC members.
+This includes legislation, regulations, and agreements to reduce costs, improve service, and to accelerate improvements to the supply chain for members.

 Joel holds a Bachelor of Arts in Political Science from McGill University and a Master of Arts in Communications from the University of Alaska in Fairbanks.